IlanAdivi/exercise-tracker-MERN-/README.md

 https://ilan-adivi-exercise-tracker.herokuapp.com/

 ## Introduction
-I developed a dog barbershop management that allows the customer to manage his orders.
+On this project, I developed a dog barbershop management that allows the customer to manage his orders.
 The system includes authentication - Register, Login, Logout etc.

 When the customer is logged in ,he will see his all orders.